yellows8/3ds_homemenuhax/README.md

 * The 10.6.0-X sysupdate [fixed](https://www.3dbrew.org/wiki/10.6.0-31) shufflehax.

 # Usage notes for sdiconhax
 With sdiconhax installed, when Home Menu does a normal boot all writes to extdata SaveData.dat are blocked.
 This is only for normal boots, not when \*hax payload was booted *from* menuhax.
 This *had* to be blocked because the haxx data was getting reset every time Home Menu wrote to this file.
+This blocks *anything* from being done with this file, hence you can't run menuhax-install/deletion with this unless you booted \*hax payload from menuhax.

 Also note that you can't do/use any of the following without Home Menu entering a crash-boot-loop: exit from hbmenu for returning to Home Menu, menuhax-thread hax-payload boot(due to restarting homemenu), or returning from any system-applets on Old3DS(web-browser etc).
 Basically, anything that causes the Home Menu process to restart.